farfetch-dan/farfetch-front-end/README.md

 - Including designer name, description, anchor and hover image of product.
 - Add a filter which allows the user to select the brands available within the feed.

+Upon completion please store these tasks in a repository and provide us with the link.